IdoAtNP/terraform_resource_docs/README.md

 - Multiple section handling
 - Custom heading levels

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright (c) 2025 NPLabs.
+All rights reserved.

+This is proprietary software owned by NPLabs.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.
+See the LICENSE file for full terms and conditions.

 ## Author

-Ido Machlevsky
+NPLabs

 ## Repository